rchastain/eschecs/README.md

 ### C. Play Mode

-The default play mode is user versus computer.
-The user plays white.
+The default play mode is user versus computer, user playing white.

 If you wish the computer to play white, click on "Computer move".